corydhmiller/commuteless-fm/content/week0.md

 description: the first episode
 ---

-Welcome to **Commuteless**, a show about mastering working from home for beginners and veterans alike.
+Welcome to **Commuteless**, a show about working from home with less stress and more freedom so you can live life on your terms.
 Hosted by Kyle Adams and Cory Miller.

+We're still in the recording phase of this podcast